x71c9/video-streaming/README.md

 1. Generate HLS file with ffmpeg in local machine from a camera /dev/video0
 2. Upload HLS files to S3 on AWS
-3. Use Cloudfront for security and caching files
+3. Use Cloudfront for security and caching files, it also reduce egress costs.

 ### How to make it work